FedorKatta/Space-Odyssey/README.md

 # Space-Odyssey
-Discover the universe with the Space Odyssey!
-To infinity and beyond!
 Space Odyssey is an adventure-based modpack which contains over 20 different worlds to explore!
 The modpack has its own unique quests system which will help players to make progress in mods and make the gameplay more interractive and fascinating.
 The purpose of the quest system is to help the beginners to find their way through the mekanisms and dismensions and to simplify the gameplay.
 Usually modpacks are based on grind, but Space Odyssey is completely opposite.
 Modpack includes over 90 mods which will add a lot of new features and improve the old ones.
 Also there are a plenty of optimization mods and thats why almost every PC can load it.
 You can also enjoy the gameplay with your friends because Space Odyssey has many features for multiplayer game.
 I wish you have fun playing the modpack!
 IMPORTANT FEATURES: